yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 [![](https://img.shields.io/badge/-Update%20List-orange)]()

-**22 September 2023**: I will fully update the site within a month.
+**28 December 2023**: I will fully update the site within two weeks.

 **12 June 2023**: Update more papers about Single Agent Policy Optimization and some papers about Quality Diversity RL.